 The best way to become acquainted with San Diego Christian College is to visit the campus.
-For the best possible visit, guests should contact the Office of Admissions at least two weeks prior to their visit so that appointments (chapel, class visits, faculty/coach meetings, music auditions, etc.) and hospitality arrangements can be made.
+For the best possible visit, guests should contact the Office of Admissions at least two weeks prior to their visit so that appointments (chapel, class visits, faculty/coach meetings, etc.) and hospitality arrangements can be made.
 Admissions Office hours are weekdays from 9:00 a.m. to 5:00 p.m.
-Since these are also the hours for classes and chapel, it is preferred that visits be scheduled during these times.
-Visit Days and College for a Weekend (preview weekend) are scheduled on various days throughout the year.
-SDCC provides visiting students and their families with meals in the College Dining Room.
-Transportation to and from the airport, bus, or train station may be arranged with at least a one week notice.
-One night's lodging in a residence hall is also provided for visiting students; lodging resources are available online for parents/family members.
+Preview Days and College for Weekend (preview weekend) are scheduled on various days throughout the year.
+Lodging resources are available online for parents/family members.
 Call 1-800-676-2242 for additional information or visit www.sdcc.edu/visit.